Subtitles and Transcript

 8:21 Audience: Aye.

-9:19 Because that's about my lab.
-I've had three million people from 80 different countries that I've had a chance to interact with over the last 29 years.
+9:20 In my lab, I've had three million people from 80 countries over the last 29 years.
 And after a while, patterns become obvious.
 You see that South America and Africa may be connected in a certain way, right?
-Other people say, "Oh, that sounds ridiculous."
+Others say, "Oh, that sounds ridiculous."
 It's simple.
 So, what shaped Lance?
 What shapes you?
 Two invisible forces.
 Very quickly.
 One: state.
-We all have had time.
-So if you had a time you did something, and after you did it you thought to yourself, I can't believe I said that, I can't believe I did that, that was so stupid -- who's been there?
+We all have had times, you did something, and after, you thought to yourself, "I can't believe I said or did that, that was so stupid."
+Who's been there?
 Say, "Aye."
+Audience: Aye.

-9:51 TR: Have you ever done something, after you did it, you go, "That was me!"
-(Laughter) Right?
-It wasn't your ability; it was your state.
+9:55 It wasn't your ability; it was your state.
 Your model of the world is what shapes you long term.
 Your model of the world is the filter.
 That's what's shaping us.
-That's what makes people make decisions.
-When we want to influence somebody, we've got to know what already influences them.
-And it's made up of three parts, I believe.
+It makes people make decisions.
+To influence somebody, we need to know what already influences them.
+It's made up of three parts.
 First, what's your target?
 What are you after?
-Which, I believe -- it's not your desires.
+It's not your desires.
 You can get your desires or goals.
-How many have ever got a goal or desire and thought, is this all there is?
-How many have been there?
-Say, "Aye."
+Who has ever got a goal or desire and thought, is this all there is?

+10:19 Say, "Aye."
 Audience: Aye.

 11:26 Audience: Aye.

-14:43 Second -- but this is what changed my life, this is what shaped me as a human being -- "Somebody's gift.
-I don't even know who it is."
+14:43 But this is what changed my life, shaped me as a human being.
+Somebody's gift, I don't even know who it is.
 My father always said, "No one gives a shit."
-And all of a sudden, somebody I don't know, they're not asking for anything, they're just giving our family food, looking out for us.
-It made me believe this: "What does it mean that strangers care?"
-And what that made me decide is, if strangers care about me and my family, I care about them.
-What am I going to do?
+And now somebody I don't know, they're not asking for anything, just giving us food, looking out for us.
+It made me believe this: that strangers care.
+And that made me decide, if strangers care about me and my family, I care about them.
 I'm going to do something to make a difference.
-So, when I was 17, I went out one day on Thanksgiving.
-It was my target for years to have enough money to feed two families.
-The most fun thing I ever did in my life, the most moving.
-Then next year I did four.
-I didn't tell anybody what I was doing.
-Next year eight.
-I wasn't doing it for brownie points, but after eight, I thought, shit, I could use some help.
+So when I was 17, I went out on Thanksgiving, it was my target for years to have enough money to feed two families.
+The most fun and moving thing I ever did in my life.
+Next year, I did four, then eight.
+I didn't tell anybody what I was doing, I wasn't doing it for brownie points.
+But after eight, I thought I could use some help.

-17:51 When 9/11 happened -- I'll finish with this -- I was in Hawaii.
-I was with 2,000 people from 45 countries.
-We were translating four languages simultaneously for a program that I was conducting for a week.
-The night before was called "Emotional Mastering."
-I got up, had no plan for the this, and I said -- we had all these fireworks -- I do crazy shit, fun stuff -- and then at the end I stopped -- I had this plan I was going to say but I never do what I'm going to say.
-And all of a sudden I said, "When do people really start to live?
+17:51 When 9/11 happened, I'll finish with this, I was in Hawaii.
+I was with 2,000 people from 45 countries, we were translating four languages simultaneously for a program I was conducting, for a week.
+The night before was called Emotional Mastery.
+I got up, had no plan for this, and I said -- we had fireworks, I do crazy shit, fun stuff, and at the end, I stopped.
+I had this plan, but I never know what I'm going to say.
+And all of a sudden, I said, "When do people really start to live?
 When they face death."
-And then I went through this whole thing about, if you weren't going to get off this island, if nine days from now you were going to die, who would you call, what would you say, what would you do?
-One woman -- well, that night is when 9/11 happened -- one woman had come to the seminar and when she came there, her previous boyfriend had been kidnapped and murdered.
-Her friend, her new boyfriend, wanted to marry her, and she said no.
+And I went through this whole thing about, if you weren't going to get off this island, if nine days from now, you were going to die, who would you call, what would you say, what would you do?
+That night is when 9/11 happened.
+One woman had come to the seminar, and when she came there, her previous boyfriend had been kidnapped and murdered.
+Her new boyfriend wanted to marry her, and she said no.

-18:39 He said, "If you leave and go to that Hawaii thing, it's over with us."
+18:37 He said, "If you go to that Hawaii thing, it's over with us."
 She said, "It's over."
-When I finished that night, she called him and left a message -- true story -- at the top of the World Trade Center where he worked, saying, "Honey, I love you, I just want you to know I want to marry you.
+When I finished that night, she called him and left a message at the top of the World Trade Center where he worked, saying, "I love you, I want you to know I want to marry you.
 It was stupid of me."
-She was asleep, because it was 3 a.m. for us, when he called her back from the top and said, "Honey, I can't tell you what this means."
-He said, "I don't know how to tell you this, but you gave me the greatest gift because I'm going to die."
+She was asleep, because it was 3 a.m. for us, when he called her back, and said, "Honey, I can't tell you what this means.
+I don't know how to tell you this, but you gave me the greatest gift, because I'm going to die."
 And she played the recording for us in the room.
-She was on Larry King later, and he said, "You're probably wondering how on Earth this could happen to you twice."
-And he said, "All I can say to you is, this must be God's message to you, honey.
-From now on, every day give your all, love your all.
+She was on Larry King later.
+And he said, "You're probably wondering how on Earth this could happen to you twice.
+All I can say is this must be God's message to you.
+From now on, every day, give your all, love your all.
 Don't let anything ever stop you."
-She finishes, and a man stands up and he says, "I'm from Pakistan; I'm a Muslim.
-I'd love to hold your hand and say I'm sorry, but, frankly, this is retribution."
-I can't tell you the rest because I'm out of time.
+She finishes, and a man stands up, and he says, "I'm from Pakistan, I'm a Muslim.
+I'd love to hold your hand and say I'm sorry, but frankly, this is retribution."
+I can't tell you the rest, because I'm out of time.
 (Laughter) Are you sure?
 (Laughter) 10 seconds!
 (Laughter and applause)